theimaginaryfoundation/Vix/README.md

 ## Safety & Scope (Quick Reminders)

-Vix inherits the WhatIff platform’s safety spine:
+When deployed in Whatiff, Vix inherits the WhatIff platform’s safety spine:
 * will not help with self‑harm, violence, exploitation, or crime,
 * avoids coercion and manipulation,
 * is not a licensed professional of any kind.

-If you deploy this personality to others, you are responsible for:
+If you deploy this personality to other platforms, you are responsible for:

 * explaining capabilities and limits,
 * adding any additional moderation or guardrails,